|

 The gene for the disease and its location

-this type of diabetes have been found: the insulin receptor site on chromosome 19p,
+for this type of diabetes have been found: the insulin receptor site on chromosome

-apolipoprotein B on chromosome 2p, apolipoprotein A1 on chromosome 11q, the HepG21 gene on
+19p, apolipoprotein B on chromosome 2p, apolipoprotein A1 on chromosome 11q, the

-chromosome 1p, and others.
-The number of sites associated with diabetes mellitus is increasing.
+HepG21 gene on chromosome 1p, and others.
+The number of sites associated with diabetes

-in the gene for insulin, the gene for proinsulin is involved.
+from a mutation in the gene for insulin, the gene for proinsulin is involved.
+In

 Genetic testing